bterwijn/invocation_tree/README.md

 ```

 # Configuration #
-Different configuration settings can be set:
+These configuration settings are available:

 - **tree.filename** : str
   - filename to save the tree to, defaults to 'tree.pdf'